Abdallah Farhat

-Abdullah Farhat (14 August 1914 – 1985) was a Tunisian politician.
+Abdullah Farhat (28 August 1914 – 29 September 1985) was a Tunisian politician.

 Biography

 Originally from Ouerdanine in the governorate of Monastir, he first occupied the post of Minister of PTT from September 20 to October 1, 1957.
 He later became Minister of Transport and Telecommunications (November 12, 1964- September 8, 1969) then Minister of Agriculture (until 29 October 1971).
 During his appointment as President of the Cabinet of President Habib Bourguiba, in March 1972, the creation of a vice-president position was approved by the Political Bureau of the Socialist Party of Destour (PSD) to deal with presidential absences for cause. of illness.
 The combination must consist of the election of Prime Minister Hédi Nouira as Vice-President and then the appointment of Farhat as Prime Minister.
 However, the project is abandoned after the flip-flop of the president who wants to keep his grip on power and not appoint a dolphin.

 Farhat was then appointed on 9 August 1972 as head of the Ministry of Defense.
 On January 14, 1974, he was transferred to the head of the Ministry of Equipment and Housing before returning to the Ministry of Transport and Telecommunications on September 25.

 On May 31, 1976, he found again the Ministry of Defense.
 In addition, after the dismissal of Tahar Belkhodja, he briefly took over as head of the Ministry of the Interior (23 December-26 December 1977).

 At the PSD Congress in 1979, Nouira tried to be elected Secretary General.
 However, Bourguiba managed to counter this new attempt to weaken his power and sanctions the organizers of the congress including Farhat who is dismissed from the government on September 12 and the Political Bureau.
-Died in 1985, he is buried in the cemetery Sidi Ammar de Rades.
+Dying in 1985, he is buried in the cemetery Sidi Ammar de Rades.

 Today, a school located in Rades bears his name.